MicrosoftDocs/windows-itpro-docs/education/windows/school-get-minecraft.md

 The **Payment Instructions** section on the first page of the invoice has information on invoice amount, due date, and how to pay with electronic funds transfer, or with a check.

 ## Distribute Minecraft
-After Minecraft: Education Edition is added to your Windows Store for Business inventory, you have three options:
+After Minecraft: Education Edition is added to your Microsoft Store for Education inventory, you have three options:

 - You can install the app on your PC.
 - You can assign the app to others.